nelsonsbrian/axon-olc/README.md

 ## About Axon

-This is a work in progress and many of the details will be fleshed out in the future.
-Right now the goal is to support the default entity properties that `Ranvier` supports out of the box.
+Axon is designed to support the majority of the is to support the default entity properties that `Ranvier` supports out of the box.
 It will be assumed that the developer will need to expand upon this module as it would be impossible to make a flexible module while making it specific enough for YOUR specific needs.

+In addition to supplying the developer with some quick tools to change the default `Ranvier` project, the project was designed to easily allow expansion of the editors.
+Adding additional properties to definitions and reusing template editors allows you to quickly template out new menus and adapt it to your own Mud.

+Out of the box, Axon supports:
+- Npc
+- Item
+- Quest
+- Room
+- Area

 ## Axon Demo
 ![demo olc gif](img/olc.gif "quick demo of the olc")